AndrewRadev/waiting-on-rails/README.md

     pacman -S mplayer

 You could run `waiting-on-rails` without using `bundle exec` (unless it's run by a bundle-exec-ed script, like with a Procfile), but you probably won't be able to with `waiting-on-rake`.
-So if you're serious about battling boring loading times, you're going to have to add it to your Gemfile with a `:require => false`.
+So if you're serious about battling boring loading times, you're going to have to add it to your Gemfile with a `require: false`.
 If you just want a quick laugh, install the gem globally and start your project with `waiting-on-rails s`.
 Preferably in front of your unsuspecting coworkers.
 Amusement not guaranteed, but very likely.

 ## TODO

-  - Implement `waiting-on-spork`?
   - Implement continuing from a point.
 Could save a temporary file somewhere with the time at which the music was stopped.
   - Implement simple configuration, controlling what song to play, or even something different to do (like show a notification).
 Warning: might make the project actually useful, consider carefully.